kwdila/roulette_dapp/README.md

-# roullette_dapp
+# roulette_dapp
-Simple roullette dapp on solana with pdas and secure random number generation
+Simple roulette dapp on solana with pdas and secure random number generation